siddta/vizengine/README.md

 z-store
 =======

-z-store is built on top of stanford's redbase,a mini relational database for the CS346 Stanford class.
+z-store is built on top of stanford's redbase, a mini relational database for the CS346 Stanford class.
 See the website for more details: http://web.stanford.edu/class/cs346/project.html

 please install:
 sudo apt-get install gcc-multilib g++-multilib bison flex